fedragon/plotlyjs-chart-renderer/README.md

-# Plotly PNG renderer
+# Plotly chart renderer

-Provides an API that renders PNG images starting from a Plotly JSON object.
+Single-endpoint API that renders a user-provided [Plotly JS](https://plotly.com/javascript/) chart and returns it as a PNG image.

 ## Build